APTEKA

 I thought it was a simple question.

 And yet we did not hear a simple answer.
+We were now subjected to their

 inquiries.
 The conversation became intense.
 Our middle-aged interrogator